determined-ai/determined/examples/computer_vision/byol_pytorch/README.md

 # To Run
 If you have not yet installed Determined, installation instructions can be found under `docs/install-admin.html` or at https://docs.determined.ai/latest/index.html

-Run the following command: `det -m <master host:port> experiment create -f config/const-cifar10.yaml .`
+Run the following command to kick off self-supervised training: `det -m <master host:port> experiment create -f config/const-cifar10.yaml .`

+To run a more extensive validation with longer classifier training, first find the experiment ID of your self-supervised training.
+Then run `python evaluate_result.py --experiment-id=<id> --classifier-train-epochs=<number>`.

 The other configurations can be run by specifying the appropriate configuration file in place of `const-cifar10.yaml`.